marek-onPC/wp-blocks-jsx/readme.txt

 2. FAQ block
 3. Image Comparison block
 4. Modal block
+5. Social block

 == Changelog ==

+= 1.2.2 =
+* Category for blocks changed (to WP's native one)
+* Branding update, with banner on option page

 = 1.2.1 =
 * Tested for WP 6.0.1